Improve Your Client’s Oral Health with Just One Practice!

 Take, for instance, triphala.
 The classical texts speak of triphala as a decoction (concentrated tea) that positively benefits oral health, and the modern research is agreeing.
 In one study, healthy adolescent boys were randomly instructed to swish with either a triphala decoction, chlorhexidine, or distilled water.
 The results found the triphala decoction as effective as chlorhexidiine in maintaining healthy teeth, gums, and oral cavity.3 In a larger study with adults4 similar results were found when researching the effect of a mouth rinse made from the ethanol extract of haritaki (one of the fruits in triphala) alone.5, 6

 What about other oils for oil pulling?
-Some practitioners and dentists gravitate towards coconut oil as well because of a study that showed how digested coconut oil could keep certain bacteria in the mouth ar healthy levels, instead of allowing it to accumulate on the teeth.7 Do note that sesame oil also supports a healthy mouth8, 9, agreeing with the ancient Ayurvedic physicians’ writings and practices.
+Some practitioners and dentists gravitate towards coconut oil as well because of a study that showed how digested coconut oil could keep certain bacteria in the mouth at healthy levels, instead of allowing it to accumulate on the teeth.7 Do note that sesame oil also supports a healthy mouth, agreeing with the ancient Ayurvedic physicians’ writings and practices.8, 9

 For all of the reasons above, Banyan Botanicals created Daily Swish with a base of sesame and coconut oils, cooked using traditional Ayurvedic practices and infused with the herbs of triphala and guduchi, along with fennel (a traditional mouth freshener).
 Peppermint and spearmint oil top it off to leave the mouth feeling minty fresh.